In the winter of 2017, I decided to buy a sailboat. My first. A magnificent Alberg 30 named “Caribou D.”

 A visit to the Transport Canada website

-So I called Transport Canada to ask for more information and was kindly directed to their website.
+So I called Transport Canada to ask for more information and was kindly directed to their vessel registration website.

-I did some research on the site, just in case, to change the name to “Caribou”.
-But as you can imagine, the name “Caribou” was already registered.
+I did some research on the site, just in case, to see if I could just change the name to “Caribou”.
+But as you can imagine, the name “Caribou” was already registered to a boat.
 Honestly, if I could have put my hands on it, I would have been very happy.

-So I decided to complete the requested documents.
+So I decided to complete the required documents for a name change for the boat.
 I explained in this post: How to change the name of your boat

-While completing the online form # 13 (here’s what … 13) … requesting changes to a vessel, which requires three choices of name, I use the vessel name availability search tool on the website to validate my choices.
+While completing the online form # 13 (well, well … lucky 13) … requesting name changes to a vessel, which requires three choices of name, I use the vessel name availability search tool on the website to validate my choices.
 And this bright idea comes to me to search for: Le Caribou!

 Bingo!
 It is available!